WILD and FREE Iceland Summer Adventure Itinerary, Tours and Excursions

 Gulfoss waterfall

-Because we opted for a midnight trip, we didn’t see anyone except a very angry goose.
+Because we opted for a midnight trip, we saw no one except a very angry goose.

 huge goose near geysir iceland